xwal/awesome-stars/topics.md

 - [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.
 - [gohugoio/hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.
-- [usememos/memos](https://github.com/usememos/memos) - An open-source, self-hosted alternative to cloud note-taking services.
-No tracking, no ads, no subscription fees — just a clean, fast way to capture and organize your ideas.
+- [usememos/memos](https://github.com/usememos/memos) - An open-source, self-hosted note-taking service.
+Your thoughts, your data, your control — no tracking, no ads, no subscription fees.
 - [dlvhdr/gh-dash](https://github.com/dlvhdr/gh-dash) - A rich terminal UI for GitHub that doesn't break your flow.
 - [majd/ipatool](https://github.com/majd/ipatool) - Command-line tool that allows searching and downloading app packages (known as ipa files) from the iOS App Store
 - [halfrost/LeetCode-Go](https://github.com/halfrost/LeetCode-Go) - ✅ Solutions to LeetCode by Go, 100% test coverage, runtime beats 100% / LeetCode 题解